Cancel anytime

 Overview

-The Schwab U.S. Small-Cap ETF (SCHA) seeks to track the total return of the Dow Jones U.S. Small-Cap Total Stock Market Index, reflecting the performance of small-sized companies in the U.S. equity market.
-It provides broad exposure to the small-cap segment, offering diversification and potential growth opportunities.
+The Schwab U.S. Small-Cap ETF (SCHA) seeks to track the total return of the Dow Jones U.S. Small-Cap Total Stock Market Index, reflecting the performance of small-capitalization companies in the United States.
+It aims for diversified exposure across various sectors within the small-cap market segment, employing a passive investment strategy.

 Reputation and Reliability

-Schwab is a well-established and reputable financial services company with a long history of providing investment products and services.
+Schwab is a well-established and reputable financial services firm with a long history of managing investment products.

 Management Expertise

-Schwab Asset Management has extensive experience in managing a variety of ETFs and mutual funds, backed by a team of seasoned investment professionals.
+Schwab has extensive experience and expertise in managing index-tracking ETFs, benefiting from a dedicated team of investment professionals.

 Investment Objective